 3-Way Light Switching with Old Cable Colors in UK Wiring

-Curious about how 3-way light switching functioned in the UK with old cable colors?
+Interested in understanding the operation of 3-way light switching in the UK using the old cable color scheme?

 This method allowed users to control a single light from multiple locations, using a distinct set of cable colors to ensure correct installation and operation.